 We’re strong believers of this age-old concept when it comes to learning how to wakesurf foil.
 Some things you just have to learn for yourself, like muscle memory, balance, weight distribution and how the foil feels and behaves as it flies through the water.
 Other lessons you’d be a lot better off learning from the mistakes of others; like our friend who spent a week failing to foil because his stabilizer wing was upside down, or the many who tried to learn with a full-size mast instead of a short one.
-We’ve put together a list of five mistakes we see people make regularly when learning to wake foil.
+We’ve put together a list of four mistakes we see people make regularly when learning to wake foil.
 With a little effort and a bit of luck, you’ll avoid these mistakes yourself on your way to becoming a proficient foiler.

 1. Improper foil assembly and maintenance

 It may seem obvious, but if you don’t put your foil together properly, it’s not going to perform properly.
 This means making sure all hardware is fully tightened, all components are oriented correctly and the foil is mounted in the proper position on the board’s track (all the way back for beginners).
-Maintenance of your foil, especially if you’re in salt water, can not be understated.
+Maintenance of your foil, especially if you’re in saltwater, can not be understated.
 Rinse it well after each use, and disassemble and lube the hardware and connection points regularly.

 2. Not enough front foot pressure

 This is probably the most common cause of crashing and frustration.
-In wakeboarding, the stance is back foot heavy- you pop up, lean back and dig that heel edge in to carve out to the flats.
+In wakeboarding, the stance is back foot heavy- you pop up, lean back, and dig that heel edge in to carve out to the flats.
 You have to retrain your muscle memory when learning to foil.
 Too much back foot/heel edge pressure and you’ll rocket out of the water and crash.
 You want to pop up flat on the board, keep steady front foot pressure and slowly ease back when you’re ready to rise out of the water.
 As you build speed and generate lift, proper front foot pressure is essential.